django-cms/django-filer/docs/installation.rst

 * for `Django`_ >=2.2 use `django-polymorphic`_ >=2.0
 * for `Django`_ >=3.0 use `django-polymorphic`_ >=2.1
 * for `Django`_ >=3.1 use `django-polymorphic`_ >=3.0

+If heif support is chosen, django-filer also installs

+* pillow-heif

 Configuration
 -------------